*A guest post by John Devlin, Author of Dogsbarn.com

 Write a poem

 Many of us find it difficult to express our feelings of grief and it can help to write things down.
 Why not try to write a poem dedicated to your canine companion?
 You don’t have to be Keats, a simple tribute expressing your love will be fine.
 It doesn’t even have to rhyme.
-If you don’t want to do it yourself there are many online, such as the rainbow bridge poem which you can print for free.
+If you don’t want to do it yourself there are many online, why not checkout the CPC poem section.
 Place in a special frame, personally decorated as a fitting tribute.

 These are becoming increasingly popular as a way of remembering your pet.
 They can be personalised, durable and can be attached to any smooth surface like car windows.
 The advantage is that you don’t need to be home to feel close to your pet.
 So even if you are travelling you will always have a memory of your faithful friend close by.